herdisheida/CaslteApartments/README.md

 - A seller can create a property and set it up for listing
 - A seller can respond (reject and accept|contingent-accept) to a submitted offer by a buyer
 - A seller can add a comment to their accept response if they find a submitted offer unsatisfactory

+### Getting Started
+You login with the existing account that we made for the video showcase :D or register with a new account by signing up :D

+- **Existing Account**:
+  - username: michaeljackson
+  - password: hehe1980.